Sports Backers

-The Sports Backers own Dominion Riverrock, the largest outdoor sports and music festival in the country, the Ukrop's Monument Avenue 10k, the 8th largest running race in the United States, and the Anthem Richmond Marathon, the 18th largest marathon in the country.
-The organization owns and produces 15 events.
-The organization also supports other organizations with more than 24 major sports tourism events in the Richmond region receiving annual support through marketing grants, operational assistance and loaning equipment.
-Sports Backers was named the Member of the Year by the National Association of Sports Commissions in 2006, 2009, 2011 and 2015.
-Jon Lugbill is the organization's executive director and has been leading the organization since 1993.
+In addition to its own programs, Sports Backers supports other organizations with more than 24 major sports tourism events in the Richmond region.
+The group receives annual support through marketing grants, operational assistance and loaning equipment.
+The group was named the Member of the Year by the National Association of Sports Commissions in 2006, 2009, 2011 and 2015.
+Jon Lugbill has been the organization's executive director since 1993.